Erzyan native religion: History

-The revival of the Mordvin native religion has grown alongside, and with the support, of Mordvin nationalism which started in the last years of the Soviet regime.
+The revival of the Erzyan native religion has grown alongside, and with the support, of Mordvin nationalism which started in the last years of the Soviet regime.
 The revival of the national consciousness of the Mordvins was difficult at first, since they were a minority in their country and the press, which was very influential, took a tough communist line.
 The Russian democrats and communists were hostile towards Mordvin nationalists.

 At the start of the perestroika the Mordvin national intelligentsia waged a vigorous and successful campaign against Russian Orthodoxy, called "the religion of occupation", "the Russifying ideological force".
 Later the Saransk Ministry of Culture endorsed the revival of Mordvin culture and Paganism, arousing outcry from local Orthodox bishops.
 This was the circle that produced the first Neopagans, the Mastorava organisation led by the local poet Raisa Kemaikina, a group within the Saransk intelligentsia whose aim was the complete reconstruction of a Pagan worldview and religious services reworking folkloric, ethnographic and linguistic study.

-Mastorava - Mordovian Society for National Rebirth
+Mastorava - Erzyan Society for National Rebirth

-The Mastorava organisation was established in 1990 with the aim of "restoring the Erzya ethnic communities", also fostering a revival of Paganism.
+The Mastorava organisation was established in 1990 with the aim of "restoring the Erzyaethnic communities", also fostering a revival of Paganism.
 The association is officially registered in Moscow since 2002.
-The current president is Nikolaj Vasilevich Butilov.
+The current president is Nikolay Vasilyevich Butilov.

 Erzyan Mastor

 The Erzyan Mastor (Erzya for: "Erzyan Land") is a more recent organisation splintering from the Mastorava association.
-At first it was headed by Raisa Kemaikina.
-The group is focused on the Erzya (excluding the Moksha people), has political aims for the spread of Mordvin-Erzya Paganism, and is militant against Christianity.
-In 1992 Kemaikina released the following declarations to the Chuvash newspaper Atlas, answering to a question about her attitude towards Christianity:
+At first it was headed by Raisa Kemaykina (Mariz Kemal; Маризь Кемаль).
+The group is focused on the Erzya, has political aims for the spread of Erzya Paganism, and is militant against Christianity.
+In 1992 Kemaykina released the following declarations to the Chuvash newspaper Atlas, answering to a question about her attitude towards Christianity: